cityofaustin/ags-service-publisher/README.md

 #### Service Analysis Report

-This report type queries ArcGIS Server for a list of MapServer or GeocodeServer services, finds the source file (MXD or locator) used to publish that service, and then runs the [Analyze][9] step of service publishing against that file, reporting any issues it finds.
+This report type queries ArcGIS Server for a list of MapServer or GeocodeServer services, finds the source file (MXD, APRX or locator) used to publish that service, and then runs the [Analyze][9] step of service publishing against that file, reporting any issues it finds.
 You can look up the [error codes][10] in the ArcGIS Server Help for more information about them.

 Useful for determining possible performance or other issues with published services.